MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 - Ensure up to date data at the disaster recovery site by extracting and moving backup of data from database.

 - Ensure up to date deployment at the disaster recovery site.
-You update the si by site by replicating the same deployment of all network components, application servers and configuration to the disaster recovery site.
+You update the site by replicating the same deployment of all network components, application servers and configuration to the disaster recovery site.

 When it comes to replicating data using backup, you have several different options you can explore as explained in [Backup strategies for Oracle Databases on Azure](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-database-backup-strategies.md).